dave4420/gen-elm-wrappers/README.md

 ## Using

-Add a `gen-elm-wrappers` key to your `elm.json`.
-This needs to be an object which (will eventually contain more config data, but currently only) contains a `generate` key holding an array of module definitions.
+Create a `gen-elm-wrappers.json` file.
+This needs to contain an object which (will eventually contain more config data, but currently only) contains a `generate` key holding an array of module definitions.